dyne/reflow-docs/website/docs/glossary.md

 **Metadata** - data that provides information about other data.
 For educational resources, it could describe various aspects of the material, including grade level, subject area, and content type or format.

-**Instance** - an independently-hosted version of the ZenPub server.
+**Instance** - an independently-hosted version of the ReflowOS server.

 **Node** - a member of a decentralised network, which can sometimes serve as client, sometimes as server.
 See also Instance.